 Now that we know what causes the “ERR_NAME_NOT_RESOLVED” error, let’s look at a few effective ways to fix the problem and regain access to your site.

-The first step is to establish whether a problem with your internet connection is causing the error.
+The second step is to establish whether a problem with your internet connection is causing the error.
 To do this, try to access the site from a different WiFi network.

 If it works, then you may simply need to restart your router.
 Don’t worry if this doesn’t solve the problem — there are several other things you can try!